lauralifts/loadmgt-workshop/isolation/demo-attrs/README.md

                   - {remote_address: {}}
 ```

-Restart envoy as usual - `docker-compose restart envoy` and observe the logs for the ratelimit service - `docker-compose logs ratelimit`
+Restart envoy as usual - `docker-compose restart envoy` and observe the logs for the ratelimit service.

+Either use the Docker Desktop UI or run `docker-compose logs ratelimit`
 to see what values the ratelimit service receives.

 Experiment with changing the the ratelimit configuration in `ratelimit/config/config.yaml`.